Filipino Recipe: Inihaw na Pusit (Grilled Squid)

 One of the yummiest seafood dishes is grilled squid, especially if cooked fresh.
 Everyone loves it (or maybe except those who are allergic to it).
 It is easy to cook, you only have to marinate it for a few hours using basic ingredients and charcoal grill it afterward.

 Scroll down for video

 Despite its simplicity, it’s very tricky to cook.
-If not cooked properly, you’ll end up eating a rubber-like seafood instead of the tenderlicious grilled squid.
-There are two ways to cook it with best results: one is to cook it in just a few minutes over high temperature or slow-cook it for 30 minutes at minimum.
+If not cooked properly, you’ll end up eating rubber-like seafood instead of the tenderlicious grilled squid.
+There are two ways to cook it with the best results: one is to cook it in just a few minutes over high temperature or slow-cook it for 30 minutes at a minimum.

 Here’s a yummy grilled squid recipe you can try.

 - 1 small-sized onion, peeled and finely chopped

 For the Marinade